VR-EEG/GTI-EEG/README.md

 The build can be obtained by looking inside repositories from the build folder.

 A build of the experiment is available in the `Build` folder.

-In addition to the LeapMotion SDK and the ViveSR runtime, proper configuration files need to be present inside the `Configuration` folder in order to run the experiment.
-Default configuration files are provided.
+Before starting the application, please make sure you did a Standing only calibration in Steam VR.

+Upon start of the application, sranipal will require access, please allow this for proper functional eye tracking.

 ### starting Lab stream layer (LSL) measurement

 ### application use procedure

 #### table calibration
+Once in menu, please head over to the Table Calibration, which allows to move the participant.
+Move the participant adjusting the offset vector in the menu.
+This can be done by changing the values manually.
+1 unit refers to 1 meter in reality.
+Change the values accordingly.
+The application will save the setting for the next startup of the application.

+After table calibration the real experiment can start. head back to the main menu, and start the experiment.

+The "Start Experiment" will automatically start a tutorial session, that repeats the spawning of a tool until the participant is ready.
+Only the experimenter can continue the experiment by pressing "continue".

-#### eye tracking calibration
+### eye tracking calibration

-#### overall procedure
+After that, the experiment is set in the Inbetween block (or in the before-the-actual-experiment phase).
+Here The user can calibrate the eyetracking.
+The eyetracking will start the standard Sranipal eyetracking, and afterwards a custom validation.
+The results of the validation indicate the error offset in degree. everything below 1° is acceptable for proper eyetracking recording.
+The eyetracking also offers a baseline check for synchronizing later data streams with EEG that can be performed.
+It initialize a 3 second period with a time stamp begin and time stamp of it's end.

+In addition to the LeapMotion SDK and the ViveSR runtime, proper configuration files need to be present inside the `Configuration` folder in order to run the experiment.
+Default configuration files are provided.

 ### Starting a measurement

+After setting up the eye tracking, it is possible to run the actual experiment. randomized, all tools will be displayed in all orientations and with all tasks combinations.
+For each tool, the participant has to follow the experiment instructions according the experiment paragadime.
+Whenever the participant interacts with the button the former trial is finished and a new begins.
+In the standard setting the block consists of 48 trials.
+The procedure of the blocks is repeated for 6 blocks in total in it's standard setting.
+After all trials have been completed, the experimenter input is blocked completely.

+With Alt+F4 the experiment can be closed.

 ## Working with the Project